 - Community Scholarship - $1,500: Four one-time scholarships are designated for students in Union City & Obion County, TN (1), Milan and Gibson County, TN (1), within the city of Bartlett, TN (1) and all other surrounding counties in West Tennessee (1-including Madison County, TN).

 The scholarship recipients will be notified before the end of the school year.
 Students may apply for more than one scholarship if the student qualifies.
 For instance, a student can apply for the Financial Wellness Video Scholarship, as well as, a Community Scholarship if the student meets the location qualifications.
 The scholarship funds may be used at the student’s discretion to help with the costs associated with education, including tuition, books, fees or various living costs.
-Applications must be submitted no later than March 31, 2019.
+The 2019 application period has closed.

 All applications will be reviewed and graded based on a scorecard formed by the scholarship committee.
 To earn extra points on a scorecard, the scholarship committee has designated three financial literacy courses in which an applicant may take and complete.
 Applicants must pass with 80% or higher.
 Applicants should print their certificate of completion and include it in their scholarship packet.
 Applicants may take only the three courses specified but points may be applied to applications for any of the scholarship offerings (Financial Wellness, Founders or Community Scholarship).
 Please see the Financial Literacy Course Instructions for more information.